markywy/Smart-LLMs/smartllm/prompts/text/comp_evaluator.md

 You are required to evaluate the extent to which the [Agent] achieves the task (specified by the [User Input]) using the [Scratchpad].

 ## Evaluation Instructions
-You should meticulously assess the helpfulness of the [Agent]:
+You should meticulously assess the completeness of the [Agent]:
 - Helpfulness: Evaluate the extent to which the [Agent] accomplished the request in the [User Input] and whether the [Agent] adhered to [Effective App Use Requirement] and [Helpful Response Requirement].
 This involves determining whether the [Agent] executed correct and effective app calls to best fulfill the task requests in [User Input] and the extent to which the [Agent] accomplished the task.

 In particular, you should examine whether the [Agent] adhere to the following requirements: